Keeping Shad Alive After you catch them will be a challenge.

 Shad are extremely nervous unless they are kept in large schools, and overly sensitive to vibrations

 and environmental changes.

-Turning lights on-and-off will send Frightened

-shad bashing into the sides of a tank.
+Turning lights on-and-off will send frightened shad bashing into the sides of a tank.

 Shad easily lose their loose-fitting

 scales, which, for such delicate fish, is almost always fatal.

 Wrote shad of all ages are extremely fragile, and handling them or keeping them in captivity is difficult even under the best of circumstances consequently specific habitat requirements can only be assumed from

 observations and trial and error.

 Adequate water quality and volume will make the difference between healthy, active bait or heavy losses.

-Temperature and dissolved oxygen appear to be the two most influential criteria in determining survival of shad
+Temperature and dissolved oxygen are the two most influential criteria in determining survival of shad

-Aeration - Circulation - Filtration
+Aeration - Circulation - Filtration - Temperature

 To start with use a round or oval tank with a pump to circulate the water.